-SEO is becoming increasingly important in content creation.
+SEO is crucial in content creation.
 Still, it’s also made up of many moving parts that make it difficult to know where your efforts stand at any given moment.

 To top all the complexity, Google continues to change its algorithm and content standards, and it may tempt you to chase after every new trend to try to beat your competition.

-Rather than being reactive with your SEO efforts, why not prioritize benchmarking in your content marketing strategy?
+Rather than being reactive with your optimization efforts, why not prioritize SEO benchmarking in your content marketing strategy?
 It not only gives you tangible data you can work with over time, but it also helps you to see what’s effective – even with a limited budget.

 What is SEO benchmarking?